concordion/concordion-website/instrumenting/csharp/markdown/index.md

 ---
 spec_type: 'markdown'
 fixture_language: 'csharp'
+title: "Concordion | Instrumenting Markdown"
+description: "How to instrument Concordion specifications written in Markdown.
+Instrumentation links the examples in the specification to the C# fixture."
 ---

 Sorry, Markdown format specifications are not yet available for C#.
 We're working towards a 2.0 release fo Concordion.NET which will support Markdown.